quanhoang-pm/quanhoang-pm.github.io/_pages/about.md

 Hi everyone,

-I'm Hoàng Anh Quân (Quan Hoang for short), a graduate at the [VNU University of Science](http://hus.vnu.edu.vn/) in Vietnam.
-I'm currently a teaching assistant/instructor in the Faculty of Mathematics, Mechanics and Informatics at the VNU University of Science.
-Yep, that's where I graduated from.
+I'm Hoàng Anh Quân (Quan Hoang for short), a graduate at the [VNU University of Science](http://hus.vnu.edu.vn/) in Vietnam, where I also served as a teaching assistant and instructor in the Faculty of Mathematics, Mechanics and Informatics.
+I'm currently pursuing a Mathematics PhD at the [National University of Singapore](https://nus.edu.sg/).

 My main interest is Mathematics because of its beauty and rigorous.
 I also enjoy other things, but that is the story for another time.